vgwb/Antura_arabic/README.md

 # Antura and the Letters

-the Unity open source project for game "Antura and the Letters", part of the EduApp4Syria (EA4S) initiative.
+the open source project for game "Antura and the Letters", part of the [EduApp4Syria](https://www.norad.no/eduapp4syria) (EA4S) initiative.

 ## Docs and links